tomessilva/fort/README.md

 ## Example

-This is a basic example which shows you how to solve use `fort` in
+This is a basic example which shows you how to use `fort` in practice:
-practice:

 ``` r
 library(fort)